 The Love Shack is the ideal place to relax and unwind for honeymooners, second and third time around mooners, small families, a couple couples, or just yourself.
 Enjoy the leisurely pace of island life, swim and hang with the friendly people of Grenada.
 But don’t worry if being in another world scares you- we have the fastest WIFI on the island for you to check your emails and post on social media so all your friends can wallow in your good fortune!

-TRAVEL ADVISORY: Due to reported cases of the Zika virus in the Caribbean, it is important to take all precautions to avoid contracting the mosquito born virus.
+TRAVEL ADVISORY: Due to reported cases of the Zika and Dengie virus in the Caribbean, it is important to take all precautions to avoid contracting the mosquito born virus.
 Women who are pregnant or are planning to get pregnant should reconsider holidays where this virus has been detected.

 All images © Faith Stone Photography.
 Website designed by DVH Design